cortexmedia/Beluga/README.md

 ** How stuff works **

-  - BelugaLib.sh contains all the functions used to build docker containers and deploy them
+  - scripts/ contains all the functions used to build docker containers and deploy them
-  - PushToDevelopment.sh Basically pulls the images and start your stuff.
+  - bin/beluga Contains the CLI to call the various scripts.

+** Usage **
+Copyright (c) 2015 Cortex (cortex.bz)
+Beluga (0.0.1-alpha).
+Usage :
+beluga [--build args] [--deploy args]
-  - BuildDockerImagesAndPushToRepos.sh Builds the docker containers and send them to Cortex's private repository
+-b Build the docker container and push to repository.
+-p Connects via ssh to remote host and pulls the images.
+-d Runs the build push and pull options.
+-c Connects via ssh and removed all unused tags and containers.

 ** Configuration file structure **
-Configuration related to deployment is stored in ContainerInfos.cfg
+Configuration related to deployment is stored in BelugaFile

 The structure used to grab all the infos related to a container is